koetsuji/u2f/README.md

 ### FIDO Universal 2nd Factor (U2F) for C# .NET

-This project forked from [@hanswolff](https://github.com/hanswolff) 's project named as "https://github.com/hanswolff/fido-u2f-net".
-All namespaces are changed and maintained by MonoSign Team now.
+This project was forked from [@hanswolff](https://github.com/hanswolff)'s project: "https://github.com/hanswolff/fido-u2f-net".
+All namespaces have been changed and maintained by MonoSign Team now.
 Thank you for bringing this project and help us to understand more.

 ### License, Usage, Contribution

-Feel free to use, change, update and please PR if you did better things on project.
+Feel free to use, change, update, contribute and please PR if you create better things with the project.